-High Five: 5 untranslatable terms for joy and happiness | High Five | DW | 20.03.2018
+High Five: 5 untranslatable terms for joy and happiness | DW | 21.08.2018

 What makes people happy?
 That differs from country to country.
 And that's why different languages have different words for it.

-The world is celebrating the International Day of Happiness for the fifth time on March 20.
-Every year since 2013, the United Nations wants to remind people to focus more on joy and happiness, what it sees as a "fundamental human goal."

-The tiny Himalayan state of Bhutan actually paved the way for the initiative, with the pursuit of happiness becoming a part of the country's constitution more than 30 years ago.
+In the tiny Himalayan state of Bhutan, the pursuit of happiness became a part of the country's constitution more than 30 years ago.
 The country even officially measures the degree of happiness of its citizens.

 Read more: A look at what makes Germans happy